Messier 82

 Messier 82 photographed by amateur astrophotographer Radu Marinescu using a 10" Newtonian telescope, with a high emphasis on the Hydrogen-alpha star-burst areas.

 Messier 82 (also known as NGC 3034, Cigar Galaxy or M82) is a starburst galaxy approximately 12 million light-years away in the constellation Ursa Major.
 It is the second-largest member of the M81 Group, with the D_{25} isophotal diameter of 12.52 kpc.
 It is about five times more luminous than the Milky Way and its central region is about one hundred times more luminous.
-The starburst activity is thought to have been triggered by interaction with neighboring galaxy M81.
+The starburst activity is thought to have been triggered by interaction with neighboring galaxy M81(NGC 3031).
 As one of the closest starburst galaxies to Earth, M82 is the prototypical example of this galaxy type.
 (Note: The irregular galaxy IC 10 in the Local Group is sometimes classified as a starburst galaxy, and hence is the closest such galaxy to Earth.)
 SN 2014J, a Type Ia supernova, was discovered in the galaxy on 21 January 2014.
 In 2014, in studying M82, scientists discovered the brightest pulsar yet known, designated M82 X-2.

 In November 2023, a gamma-ray burst was observed in M82, which was determined to have come from a magnetar, the first such event detected outside the Milky Way (and only the fourth such event ever detected).